-Step 1: Go to the SAFE website and complete the SAFE Online Certification program.
+Step 2: Complete the SAFE Online Certification program.
 Upon completion of the online course, the student athlete will receive a confirmation email and PDF certificate

-Step 2: Complete the SAFE Range Certification prior to the start of the Reserve Week.
-The SAFE Range Certification is conducted at a shooting range and coordinated by the Head Coach.
-The student athlete MUST complete the online SAFE program BEFORE participating in the SAFE Range Day.
+Step 3: Complete the SAFE Range Certification.
+The SAFE Range Certification is conducted at a shooting range through a team coach.
+The student athlete MUST complete the SAFE Online Certification BEFORE participating in the SAFE Range Day.
 Athletes must bring a printed SAFE Certificate to the SAFE Range Day.
 A CLASS-Certified coach must authorize it.

-Step 3: Athlete/parent or coach must enter the completion dates of the online and range day certification into the Athlete Management System through ClayTargetGo! before scores are submitted for the student athlete. prior to the Reserve Week.
+Step 3: Athlete/parent or coach must enter the completion dates of the online and range day certification into the Athlete Management System through ClayTargetGo! before scores are submitted for the student athlete.

-Students will participate in a training session conducted by a CLASS-Certified coach on the team.
+Students will participate in a training session conducted by a CLASS -Certified coach on the team.
 The 1-2 hour shooting range training will include firearm safety, shooting sport procedures, shooting at clay targets, and range safety requirements.
-The Instructors must have completed the League's Coach Leadership

-And Safety Support (CLASS) Certification program.
+The Instructors must have completed the League's Coach Leadership And Safety Support (CLASS) Certification program.
 Instructors will be provided a SAFE Range Certification guide from the League to assist with certification.

-All student athletes that complete the SAFE Certification receive an official iron-on certificate patch from the USA High School Clay Target League.
+All student athletes that complete the SAFE Certification receive an official iron-on certificate patch from the League.